sanchezg/szalinski/README.md

 First of all: why "Szalinski"?
 Well, that's the guy who shrunk their entire family in the late '80s [movie](https://en.wikipedia.org/wiki/Honey,_I_Shrunk_the_Kids) :)

+## Deployment

+This project was deployed in an AWS personal account.
+All services run in different EC2 instances.
+There is a VPC with two subnets: public and private.
+Public subnet holds only the web server EC2 instance (running ngnix + uvicorn) and the private subnet holds both the EC2 instance running the MongoDB server and the Redis process.

 ## Running instructions

 You'll need docker and compose.
 Clone or download this project and build the images with: